Somers Education Foundation

 Sources of ongoing income:

 • Geissler's Supermarket Receipt Program.
 Since 2007, for every receipt over $35 (exclusive of taxes, alcohol and tobacco) turned in, Geissler's generously donates 5%.
-Collection boxes are located at the elementary and middle school central offices, the town library, The Somers Senior Center, Knitting Criations, Henny Penny, Hometown Kitchen and Joanna's Restaurant.
+Collection boxes are located at the elementary and middle school central offices, the town library, The Somers Senior Center, Knitting Criations, Henny Penny, M&T Bank and Joanna's Restaurant.
 This is a very easy, passive way to support the SEF.

 • SEF also accepts "In Memorium" gifts and has an "Honor Thy Teacher" category for donations.